 Recently, I visited the Eric Carle Picture Book Museum in Amherst, Massachusetts.
 Displays of his artwork and stories fill the museum, and there is a large art space for children's art and writing classes each week.

-The museum staff also plan a yearly trip to collaborate with and learn from the teachers in Reggio Emillia, Italy, which I have visited.
+The museum staff also plans a yearly trip to collaborate with and learn from the teachers in Reggio Emillia, Italy, which I have visited.
 The creative approach to teaching and sharing art can be seen in the staffs' endeavors and throughout the museum.
 Exactly my cup of tea!